 If you want to get out of debt as quickly as possible, list your debts from the highest interest rate to the lowest.
 Make the minimum monthly payment on each, but throw all of your extra cash at the highest-interest debt.
 This is sometimes called the debt “avalanche” method of repayment.

-This strategy is good for saving money, since you’ll have paid the least amount of interest overall compared with other strategies, says J. Dennis Mancias, a financial adviser with Planto Roe Financial Services in San Antonio.
+This strategy is good for saving money, since you’ll have paid the least amount of interest overall compared with other strategies, says J. Dennis Mancias, a former financial advisor with Symmetry Financial Solutions in San Antonio.

 If you have, say $600 per month that you can budget toward your debt payments, you can focus the majority of those funds toward the highest-interest debt.
-Once that debt is paid off, you can use the funds you would have put toward that debt toward the next-highest interest and eliminate it faster, since you won’t have as much interest to pay off.
+Once that debt is paid off, you can use the funds you would have put toward that debt toward the next-highest-interest debt and eliminate it faster, since you won’t have as much interest to pay off.

 “The key to this strategy is to maintain the $600 per month debt payment throughout,” Mancias says.
 “So, once one card is paid off, you don’t eliminate that payment, but instead roll it over to the next card to accelerate the payoff.”